-Preview and Viewer
+Preview

-Use the options in this section to configure the behavior of the Preview module and of the Manager's Preview mode.
+Use the options in this section to configure the behavior of the Manager's Preview mode.

-- Use Mouse wheel action to set which action the Viewer takes when the mouse wheel is rotated: moving among pictures, or changing the zoom level.
-(Hold down [Ctrl] and rotate the mouse wheel to zoom regardless of this setting.) - For "Zoom to Fit," stretch small pictures to fit whole window when using "Zoom to Fit" with this option active, small pictures are stretched out to fit the whole Preview or Viewer display.
+- Use Mouse wheel action to set what action the Viewer performs when the mouse wheel is rotated: moving among pictures, or changing the zoom level.
+(Hold down [Ctrl] and rotate the mouse wheel to zoom regardless of this setting.) - For "Zoom to Fit," stretch small pictures to fit whole window when using "Zoom to Fit" with this option active, small pictures are normally stretched out to fit the whole Preview or Viewer display.
 With this option inactive, small pictures are never stretched to fit the display.